Charcé-Saint-Ellier-sur-Aubance

 Charcé-Saint-Ellier-sur-Aubance ([ʃaʁse sɛ̃.t‿elje syʁ obɑ̃s]) is a former French commune located in the department of Maine-et-Loire, in area Pays de la Loire.
 On 15 December 2016, it was merged into the new commune Brissac Loire Aubance.

-The town was born in 1973 from the merger of the former municipalities of Charcé and Saint-Ellier.
+The town was formed in 1973 from the merger of the former municipalities of Charcé and Saint-Ellier.

 Geography

 Charcé-Saint-Ellier-sur-Aubance is located a few kilometers east of Brissac-Quince.